 Customizing the texture of your makeup

 Too much wax, on the other hand, can make a solid makeup that is hard to apply.
-With beeswax and candelilla wax, I didn’t find it to be too much of a problem, but adding too much of a hard wax like carnauba wax can make the makeup brittle and almost impossible to apply.
+Using beeswax and candelilla wax didn’t cause me issues, but adding too much hard wax like carnauba wax can make the makeup brittle and difficult to apply.

-- I found a 1:1 ratio of oil to wax to make a pretty good consistency
+- A 1:1 ratio of oil to wax makes a pretty good consistency

-Other ideas are using small tins or jars for applying the makeup with your hands or with a makeup brush.
+Another option is to use small tins or jars if you plan on applying the makeup with your hands or a makeup brush.

 You can also make pencils for drawing finer lines, but in the case of making homemade makeup pencils, you’ll probably need to add some carnauba wax to make a more solid pencil that can be sharpened without breaking.